Please login first

 2. Proceeding Paper Publication

-All accepted abstracts will be published in the conference report of The 1st International Online Conference on Urban Sciences in Environmental and Earth Sciences Proceedings (SSN 2673-4931); if you wish to publish an extended proceeding paper (4-8 pages), please submit it to the same journal after the conference.
+All accepted abstracts will be published in the conference report of The 1st International Online Conference on Urban Sciences in Environmental and Earth Sciences Proceedings (ISSN 3042-5743); authors of accepted abstracts are highly encouraged to submit an extended proceeding paper (ideally 4-8 pages in length) for free, please submit it to the same journal after the conference.

-Please click HERE to submit your proceeding paper to Environmental and Earth Sciences Proceedings
+Please click HERE to submit your proceeding paper to the Environmental and Earth Sciences Proceedings, and be sure to disclose the conference information in your cover letter or mention the conference name in your submission.

 Event Awards